cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionNoPU/README.md

 cmsDriver.py step2 --filein file:digiDY.root --fileout recoDY.root --mc --eventcontent AODSIM --pileup NoPileUp --customise Configuration/GlobalRuns/reco_TLR_42X.customisePPMC,Configuration/DataProcessing/Utils.addMonitoring --datatier AODSIM --conditions START42_V14B::All --step RAW2DIGI,L1Reco,RECO --python_filename recoDY.py --no_exec -n 10
 ```

-Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 0), serves as input for step1.
+Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 1), serves as input for step 2.
 In addition, the configuration file
 is customized in the same fashion as the latest CMS production for this epoch.
 We now process the event up to the final step: the reconstruction (RECO).
 This command produces a file, *recoDY.py*, which needs to be modified
 like we did above.
 I.e.,